Kawaleria Powietrzna

-Kawaleria Powietrzna is a Polish documentary TV series, with 26 episodes produced for Telewizja Polska in 2000.
+Kawaleria Powietrzna ("air cavalry") is a Polish documentary TV series, with 26 episodes produced for Telewizja Polska in 2000 by filmmakers Jacek Bławut and Wojciech Maciejewski.

 Broadcast by the TVP2 channel, it shows military training of freshmen in 25th Aeromobile Cavalry Brigade in Tomaszów Mazowiecki.

 The series has caused controversy in Poland over the use of vulgarisms and harsh training methods.
+One episode depicted a conscript being discharged due to depression.

 Cast

 Some officers and NCOs shown in the series: